Great Ways to Use ‘Halloween Window’

 For the uninitiated, Halloween Window Decoration is a collection of exquisitely detailed designs in digital stained glass.
 Like Yuletide Window Decoration, one design morphs into the next, creating an endlessly colorful holiday display.
 Unlike Yuletide Window, however, it has more designs (13 total) and a longer running time that is nearly twice as long.
 Plus, it is Halloween themed!
 (But you already knew that.)

-Either way, both Yuletide Window and Halloween Window digital decorations are spectacular displays, giving no end of joy to those who view it.
+Either way, both Yuletide Window and Halloween Window decorations are spectacular displays, giving no end of joy to those who view it.

 So, where’s the best place to display it?